jsBoot/spitfire.js/README.md

 ```

 Now, you can enjoy in any browser (at least, that's the purpose):
-- es5 support (partial, but most of the useful stuff)
+- es5/es6 support (partial, but most of the useful stuff)
 - proper Date support
 - json
 - XMLHttpRequest
 - console
 - localStorage
 - geolocation API
-- others coming
+- others

 Problem
 -------------